 Clinical Trials at Southeastern Medical Oncology Center

-Expanding your treatment options and
+Expanding your treatment options and chances for cure.

 At SMOC, we are committed to finding cures for cancer, and our doctors are nationally recognized for their contributions to this effort.
 One key way we are helping advance the fight against cancer is by getting involved in the investigation of new treatment options via clinical trials.